 Do not delay in submitting your appeal form if you are waiting for other documents as these can be sent at a later date.
 The Admission Authority will provide all relevant documents to the Clerk to the Independent Appeal Panel.
+For In Year admissions 'relevant documents' would usually include any information provided to the local authority by the child's current school.
+This may include behaviour and attendance reports.
 The Clerk will then arrange for your appeal to be heard.
 Where there are a number of appeals for the same school, the appeal panel will make every effort to hear all appeals together, possibly over a period of several days.